justinnhli/dotfiles/README.md

 DESCRIPTION
 -----------

 `journal.py` is a tool to archive, search through, calculate statistics on, verify, and create tags for a plain text journal.
 It expects journal files to have the extension `.journal` and the contents to conform to a (loose) syntax.
-Entries start with unindented dates in the form `YYYY-MM-DD`, optionally followed by "`, WEEKDAY`" (without quotes).
+Entries start with unindented dates in the form `YYYY-MM-DD`, optionally followed by `, WEEKDAY`.
 Entry contents starts on the next line, indented by at least one tab.
 Each line is a paragraph; consecutive lines must either be indented by the same level, by one more level, or by arbitrarily fewer levels (down to one) than the previous line.
 An empty line is required between entries.
-For
-example:
+For example:

     2012-03-29, Thursday
         This is the first paragraph.